sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 ## Question

-- What is the network interface configured for cluster connectivity on the controlplane node?
+- What is the network interface configured for cluster connectivity on the controlplane node?:

 - node-to-node communication